 Reviews are a tool for customer service improvement

-Positive reviews can help you stand out from the competition in China
+Positive reviews can help you stand out from the competitors in China

-A good review on those platforms can do a difference and avoid a customer walking away.
+A good online reputation on those platforms can make a big difference.
 Reviews are an effective way to show your company’s reliability and trustworthiness since they provide insight into how satisfied past customers were with their experience.
-Positive reviews, in particular, have proven themselves key on Chinese eCommerce platforms where more positive reviews translate directly into higher customer relationships which lead to increased visibility for your business.
+Positive reviews, in particular, have proven themselves key on Chinese eCommerce platforms where more positive reviews translate directly into higher customer relationships which lead to increased visibility for your business in China market.

-Positive feedback is essential if you want new customers coming through your door because it will entice them enough to become interested and take time out of their day just for what all this place has promised!
+Positive content and feedback are essential if you want potential customers coming through your door because it will entice them enough to become interested and take time out of their day just for what this place has promised!